open-pioneer/trails-starter/docs/reference/Services.md

 The `Service` interface provides types for the service's lifecycle methods.
 At the time of this writing this is just `destroy()`, but more methods may be added in the future.
-It also accepts an optional type parameter for convenience that gets merged with the service's lifecycle methods:
+It also accepts an optional type parameter representing the service's public API.
+The properties and methods from the type are merged with the service's lifecycle methods:

 ```ts
 // ExampleService.ts